Sandra Day O’Connor, first woman to serve on Supreme Court, dies at 93

 Just over a decade after she retired, O’Connor had announced in 2018 that she was withdrawing from public life after being diagnosed with dementia.

-Nominated by then-President Reagan in 1981, O’Connor became the first woman to serve on the nation’s highest bench.
+Nominated by President Reagan in 1981, O’Connor became the first woman to serve on the nation’s highest bench.

 Over her more than two decades on the Supreme Court, O’Connor became an independent voice, at times siding with the liberal wing and guiding many of the court’s consequential cases.